-Based on the internal risk management rules and authority regarding derivative transactions, expected risks such as fluctuations in foreign exchange and interest rate are hedged within certain extent.
+Based on the internal risk management rules and authority regarding derivative transactions, expected risks such as fluctuations in foreign currency and interest rate are hedged within certain extent.

-4 Assessment of hedge effectiveness
+4) Assessment of hedge effectiveness

-The assessment of hedge effectiveness is omitted when the terms of hedged items are substantially same as those of hedging instruments.
+An assessment of hedge effectiveness is required for foreign subsidiaries and affiliates reporting under IFRS or US GAAP, however, this can be omitted under JGAAP when the terms of hedged items are substantially same as those of hedging instruments.